tdutel/Cercle1/README.md

 ## Introduction <a name="introduction"></a>

 Cercle1 contain 3 projects : ft_printf, get_next_line and Born2beRoot.
-Both of this project is individual.
+All these projects are individual.

 ## ft_printf <a name="ftprintf"></a>